rachelkmalone/ARC/README.md

+# CT5148 - Assignment 3
+This repository contains solutions to 8 of the Abstraction and Reasoning Corpus problems (more information on ARC listed below).
+This repository was created as part of NUI Galway module CT5148 Programming and Tools for Artificial Intelligence Assignment 3.
+While the Abstraction and Reasoning Corpus (ARC) has approximately 400 tasks, the following have been chosen for the purposes of this assignment:

+Tasks: c1d99e64, ed36ccf7, 3de23699, 2204b7a8, 1caeab9d, a78176bb, a3df8b1e, 67a423a3

+This ARC repository has been forked from https://github.com/jmmcd/ARC The main changes between the repositories can be found in src/manua_solve.py.
+In this repository, the src/manua_solve.py. has functions written in to solve the 8 tasks listed above.
+Each function is called solve_* () (replace * with the task name).
+Each function inputs an array and outputs an adjusted array.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.